ems-project/ems-project.github.io/dev/common-bundle/processors.md

      - `south-west`
      - `north-east`
      - `south-east`
  - `_quality` is an integer between 0 and 100.
+Default value `0`.
 Is set to 0 a PNG will be generated, otherwise is refers to the quality of the JPEG generated.
- - `_background` color used to replace (semi-)transparent pixels in the format `#000000`
+ - `_background` color used to replace (semi-)transparent pixels in the format `#000000`.
+Default value `#FFFFFFFF`
  - `_height` define the height (in pixel) of the generated image is `_resize` is defined.
+Default value `200`.
 If not define it will be computed from the `_width` parameter in order to preserve the initial proportion.
  - `_width` define the height (in pixel) of the generated image is `_resize` is defined.
+Default value `300`.
 If not define it will be computed from the `_width` parameter in order to preserve the initial proportion.
  - `_radius` make rounded corners to the image using the `_border_color`
  - `_radius_geometry` define which corners must be rounded if `_radius` is defined.
 It's an array with the list of corners to treat.
 Default value `['topleft', 'topright', 'bottomright', 'bottomleft']` Possible values:
      - `'topleft'`